ZoreAnuj/Scribe-Android/README.md

-# Scribe Android
+# Scribe-Android

-Scribe Android is a keyboard app designed to assist language learners by providing intelligent input tools directly within their mobile device.
-It exists to lower the barrier to practicing a new language by integrating learning aids into the native typing experience.
+Scribe-Android is a personal exploration into language learning technology, inspired by the original Scribe project.
+It provides an Android app with custom keyboards designed to help learners practice and input text in their target language more intuitively.

 ## Key Features
-*   Custom keyboards with built-in translation and dictionary lookup.
+*   Custom Android keyboards for multiple languages.
-*   Real-time grammar and spelling suggestions for target languages.
+*   Integrated dictionary and translation tools for quick lookups.
-*   Seamless integration with any text input field on the device.
+*   A clean, user-friendly interface focused on reducing friction for learners.

 ## Tech Stack
 *   Kotlin
 *   Android SDK
-*   Jetpack Compose (UI)
+*   Jetpack Compose

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/zoreanuj/Scribe-Android.git`